AntalJozsefminiszterur88/Szamitepvalto-Extravaganza/README.md

 On Windows the application configures autostart via the registry.
 On Linux a ``.desktop`` entry is created under ``~/.config/autostart``.
-When started this way the program is launched with the ``--tray`` argument so it remains hidden in the system tray.
+When started this way the program is launched with the ``--tray --auto`` arguments so it remains hidden in the system tray and immediately activates the KVM service using the saved settings.
 Disable the option in the GUI to remove the entry.